Saved Searches

 Administration Settings

-Libraries in new implementations will have the Your Saved Searches browse category set up.
-If for some reason the Your Saved Searches browse category is not set up or you want to remove it, go to Aspen Administration > Local Catalog Enrichment > Browse Categories.
+To configure the Your Saved Searches browse category, go to Aspen Administration > Local Catalog Enrichment > Browse Categories.

 If you don't see it by searching for it, click Add New.